ronhks/panasonic-aquarea-smart-cloud-mqtt/README.md

+:information_source: :one: HA forum available [there](https://community.home-assistant.io/t/panasonic-aquarea-heat-pump-integration)

+:information_source: :two:  If you would like to use a full integration, please check [Carlos's full HomeAssistant integration](https://github.com/cjaliaga/home-assistant-aquarea)!

 # Panasonic Aquaera Smart Cloud integration with MQTT
 At home I have a Home Assistant and I would like control my Panasonic Aquarea Heatpump.